semgrep/semgrep-docs/docs/deployment/core-deployment.md

 Deployment includes:

 - Running Semgrep scanners as part of your CI.
-These scanners can be any combination of SAST, SCA, or Secrets, depending on your plan.
+These scanners can be any combination of SAST (Static Application Security Testing), SCA (Software Composition Analysis), or Secrets, depending on your plan.
 - Managing team members' access and authentication.
 - Ensuring that Semgrep has sufficient access to your self-hosted source code manager (SCM), such as GitLab Self-Managed.